Monday, February 1, 2021

 “The moment attention is caught up in what is perceived, the natural seat is lost.”
 (Chökyi Nyima Rinpoche 2002, 89-90)

-Atmospheres and moods are those background feeling states that transcend particular phenomena such as individual sounds.
-Being musically attuned is to be nondually attuned to an 'atmosphere', or what Nishida called the kokoro no kūkan, the "space of the heart/mind" as contrasted to the space of things (mono no kūkan)–the space of nonduality as contrasted to the space of phenomenal objects.
-This kokoro no kūkan is not some kind of 'interior' or 'introspective' state but a nondual attunement in which any difference between 'interior' and 'exterior' is transcended.
-Being musically attuned to a mood or atmosphere, therefore, continues even when there is an absence of sound because the attunement transcends particular sounds.
+Atmospheres and moods are those background feeling-states that transcend particular phenomena such as individual sounds.
+Being musically attuned is to be nondually attuned to an 'atmosphere'—what Nishida called the kokoro no kūkan, the "space of the heart–mind", as contrasted with the mono no kūkan, the "space of things".
+It is the space of nonduality, as opposed to the space of phenomenal objects.

 the moon of evening